 This analysis of the short story "Great Falls" by Richard Ford discusses major metaphors of light and dark, as well as Ford's exploration of themes such as rites of passage, the loss of innocence, and the discovery of self.

 Comparison of the ways the concept of knowledge is presented in Marlowe's Dr. Faustus compared with the morality play Everyman.
 Explores the treatment of good and evil, greed, sin, and the possibility for redemption in these late medieval British plays.

 List of great quotes on exile, by exiles, and about why exile is an inherent part of the human condition.

-Easy ways to treat or relieve UTI symptoms at home.
-Article includes signs and symptoms of a bladder infection, as well as advice on when to see the doctor.
+Do you struggle with UTIs?
+Read on for easy ways to treat or relieve UTI symptoms at home.
+This article includes signs and symptoms of a bladder infection, as well as advice on when to see the doctor.